Gabriel Magalhães: Style of play

-Gabriel Magalhães is a left-footed centre-back who normally plays on the left side of a centre-back partnership.
-However, Gabriel can also play as part of a back three.
+Gabriel can play as part of a back three and is known for his partnership with William Saliba.
 Despite his height, Gabriel is known for being fast.
 Christophe Galtier spoke about Gabriel, saying "He has a lot of character for a 22-year-old boy.
 Despite his 190cm height, he is super fast and covers his side well.
 He is the player who has won the most aerial duels in the first part of the season."
 Gabriel is also known for his distribution ability, generally looking to play the ball forward or to the left-back.
-In the 2019–20 season, Gabriel had completed the most passes into the opposition half in all of Ligue 1.
+In the 2019–20 season, Gabriel completed the most passes into the opposition half in all of Ligue 1.
 According to his Lille teammate and mentor José Fonte, Gabriel "has to keep defending well by being aggressive, being well positioned, and not taking risks."
+Furthermore, Gabriel is renowned for his aerial threat, and henceforth is known to pose a goal threat from set pieces.

-Media
+Personal life

-Gabriel Magalhães was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.
+In September 2021, Gabriel announced his engagement to his partner Gabrielle Figueiredo, and the couple got married in June 2023.
+Their daughter was born in March 2022, who they named Maya.
+Magalhães is also cousin of the professional footballer Denner.